Museum Music: Composition

-Museum Music is a hip hop and rage double album.
+Museum Music is a hip-hop and rage double album.
 Writing for Complex, Jon Barlas said it was "a call and response; one album doesn't make sense without the other."
 The Guardian called it "zonked-out electronic rap that feels as if it's on the verge of disintegrating."
 On its "Im A Monster" half, the lyrics examine mental illness.
 Museum Music features Auto-Tuned, melodic vocals.
 The beats on the album incorporate loud, glitchy synths, which Pitchforks Alphonse Pierre compared to Drain Gang and F1ilthy.
 Pierre also said that the track "Life's So Funny feat. o0o" sounded like a parody of Travis Scott's "My Eyes" (2023).
 On the song "Label Meeting", Edward calls out the relationship between the teenage rapper Nettspend and his older mentor DJ Phat.

 Critical reception

 HotNewHipHops Alexander Cole wrote that "if this is the direction that music is heading, then perhaps Skeletrix is the Underground's Kanye West."
 Cole also felt the album "very much fit[s] the current wave of underground rap."
-Conversely, Barlas felt Edward "does something different" with the "vast compositions and ghostly dark-trap" of Museum Music.
+Conversely, Barlas, writing for Complex, felt Edward "does something different" with the "vast compositions and ghostly dark-trap" of Museum Music.
 He highlighted the tracks "Plastic Body" and "Blurry Picture (Psychosis)".
 In a negative Pitchfork review, Alphonse Pierre described Museum Music as a "big, cryptic troll job."
-He said that the album had "no vision of an alternative sound or perspective" and called it "just the same kind of ultra-polished, opaque, creative-director rap that could be made by anyone with a few fashion world co-signs".
+He said that the album had "no vision of an alternative sound or perspective" and called it "just the same kind of ultra-polished, opaque, creative-director rap that anyone could make with a few fashion world co-signs".

+Museum Music came in 44th place in The Fader's Best Albums of 2025.